Maks6666/facial_thief/readme.md

 # Real time face generator
-## Model, based on VAE, which is able to find and track human faces with YOLO and SORT and generate some copies of them
-## with VAE custom model.

-## To be continued...
+## Same but path structure is optimized and code realised with a deep sort to improve faces memorizing